wboyz/javascript/README.md

   - [13.2](#13.2) <a name='13.2'></a> Use one `const` declaration per variable.

-    > Why?
+    > Miért?
 It's easier to add new variable declarations this way, and you never have to worry about swapping out a `;` for a `,` or introducing punctuation-only diffs.

   eslint rules: [`one-var`](http://eslint.org/docs/rules/one-var.html).